Providing W-9 information for tax purposes

 All U.S. GigSalad members who receive booking payments to their bank account (via direct deposit or check) must provide us with their W-9 tax information so that we can issue the proper tax forms, if necessary.

 The IRS requires third-party processors like GigSalad to collect a Taxpayer Identification Number (TIN) for every account holder.
-We collect this with a Form W-9.
+We collect this with a digital Form W-9.
 Then, at the end of the year, we will use a Form 1099-K to report to the IRS for every user that reached a certain earnings threshold.
-As a part of the American Rescue Plan, Congress lowered the earnings threshold from $20,000 to $600 beginning in 2022.
+As a part of the American Rescue Plan law passed in 2021, Congress lowered the earnings threshold from $20,000 to $600.
+The IRS has described their plan to lower the threshold to $5000 for tax year 2024 and to enforce the $600 threshold at a later date.

-We cannot generate a Form 1099-K to send to the IRS (or to you, the taxpayer) without first collecting your tax info via Form W-9.
-Because it is imperative that we receive this information before sending you any money, you will be prompted to provide it before being sent a booking payment.
-Add your tax info now to avoid any payment delays!
+We cannot generate a Form 1099-K to send to you, the taxpayer, or the IRS without first collecting your tax info via Form W-9.
+You will be prompted to provide it before being sent a booking payment.
+Be sure to add your tax info now to avoid payment delays!

 How to submit a W-9

 To make this process quick and easy (and to save some trees) we have built the W-9 form into the GigSalad control panel so you can fill out everything through your account.

 To provide your tax info: